giampaolo/psutil/CONTRIBUTING.md

   https://groups.google.com/g/psutil.
 - Before submitting a new issue, **search** if there are existing issues for the same topic.
-- **Be clear** in describing what the problem is and try to be accurate in editing the default issue **template**.
-There is a bot which automatically assigns **labels** based on issue's title and body format.
+- **Be clear** in describing what the problem is, and fill in the default issue **template**.
+There is a bot which reads the title and description and assigns **labels** automatically.
 Labels help keeping the issues properly organized and searchable (by OS, issue type, etc.).
 - When reporting a malfunction, consider enabling [debug mode](https://psutil.io/devguide/#debug-mode) first.
 - To report a **security vulnerability**, use the